atas/ssg/README.md

 ## Future Plans

-### Caching ./pages and ./posts for performance in local env
+### Caching Markdown files for performance in local env

-Caching for pages and posts in local environment will be added, so that it doesn't need to process .md files every time.
+Caching for page and post Markdowns in local environment will be added, so that the local dev env is fast to navigate between pages.